zsquareplusc/wipy-environment/README.rst

     ``wipy-ftp.py install`` Overwrites files without asking.
 Backup The files before running this tool when the WiPy_ was used before.

-Once the WiPy_ connects to a router, its IP address must be updated in ``wipy-ftp.ini``.

 WiPy-FTP Tool